Key Takeaways

 If you’re living with autism, ADHD, or another condition that frequently comes with stimming, you deserve affirming, inclusive support for your mental health.
 Whether you’re having trouble regulating your emotions or behaviors or simply want to improve your coping skills, help is just a few clicks away.

 At Rula, we make it easy to find specialized, accessible mental healthcare.
-And thanks to our diverse provider network, you can find a therapist who takes your insurance and start receiving care as early as this week.
+And thanks to our diverse provider network, you can find a therapist who takes your insurance and start receiving care as soon as tomorrow.

 More From Rula